ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 the origin of the client initiating the connection, serialized as described in the "serializing a request origin" section of [FETCH].

+The server indicates that it accepts the origin by sending its header block and a FIN on the stream 0.
+If the server does not accept the origin, it MUST close the connection.

 ### Path Field  {#path-field}

 In order to allow multiplexing multiple application on the same host-port tuple, QuicTransport allows specifying extra routing information in the path component of the URI.
-That component is communicated using the "Path" field in the client
+That component is communicated using the "Path" header:
-indication:

 Name:

 : Path

-Key:

-: 0x0001

 Description: